droglenc/IFAR/supplements/installations/InstallRStudioWin.md

 1. If you did not run the program, then locate and run the downloaded file (called "RStudio-0.99.484.exe" or similar if the version number has changed).

-1. Press `Next` on the first "Welcome" dialog box (depending on your version of Windows you may have received security warnings before this dialog box appears).
+1. Press `Next` on the first "Welcome" dialog box (depending on your version of Windows you may receive security warnings before this dialog box appears).

 1. Select a location to install RStudio (simply use the default location if the location is not important to you -- in the dialog box below I installed in a custom directory).
 Press `Next`.